 For example, if you weigh 250 pounds, your goal would be to lose between 12.5 to 25 pounds.

 - Exercise: Incorporate thirty minutes of physical activities into your daily schedule.

 Insulin resistance reduces with regular exercises and better utilization of glucose by the cells.

 - Quit smoking: Smoking can contribute to insulin resistance, which can lead to type 2 diabetes.

 - Keep your heart healthy: If you have increased blood pressure or any heart conditions, take measures to keep them in check as they increase the risk of type II diabetes.

 - Maintain a healthy diet: Keep your daily calorie count in check.

-Choose foods which have lesser fat content.
+Choose foods that have lesser fat content.